 How to protect your phone from hackers

 Cybersecurity is a hot topic these days, and for good reason.
 With cybercrime on the rise, it's critical to develop strong security habits that minimize the risk of falling victim to hacking attacks.
-To keep your phone safe from criminals, we've compiled some easy-to-follow security tips.

 Don't use public WiFi without a VPN

 Avoid using public WiFi hotspots without network security tools like VPNs.
 Public WiFi is the perfect hunting ground for bad actors.
 However, if youuse a VPN(encrypt outgoing and incoming traffic), the chances of your phone being hacked are virtually zero.

 Turn off Bluetooth and WiFi hotspot